Apply

 Inquiries by email should be directed to antidote@hi.is

-Applicants can expect admission outcome by end of December.
+Applicants can expect admission outcome the second half of October.